Jay-A/nnlab/README.md

 # nnlab

-## Neural Network Laboratory for Experimental Learning Systems
+## Neural Network Lab for Experimental Learning Systems

 ---

 ## Overview

-`nnlab` is a modular framework for experimenting with neural network architectures, activation functions, optimization strategies, and learning dynamics.
+So many conversations about Machine Learning (ML), and Neural Networks (NN) in general, quickly become focused on the idea of the "AI black box" — systems that appear almost magical because of the complexity hidden inside them.

+That perspective misses something important: while we may not be able to analytically describe every internal behavior of a modern neural network, we can still study how these systems work by understanding and isolating their individual components.

+`nnlab` is built around the idea that neural networks are not mysterious monolithic systems, but collections of interacting parts.
+By separating and experimenting with those parts, we can observe how small changes in one component influence the behavior of the complete learning system.

-The goal of the project is to provide an environment for studying how neural networks learn through reproducible experiments, interactive visualizations, and configurable computational models.
+The goal of this project is not to compete with large-scale machine learning frameworks or optimize only for benchmark performance.
+Instead, `nnlab` provides a computational lab.oratory for exploring the fundamentals of neural network behavior through controlled experiments, configurable components, and visual analysis.

-Rather than focusing only on training performance, `nnlab` emphasizes understanding the relationship between:
+The framework focuses on studying the relationships between:

 - model architecture,
 - activation function behavior,